 Once gone, the creature spends the rest of its lifespan without a brain!

-#1 Animals That Don’t Have a Brain: Sea Anemones
+#1 Animal That Doesn’t Have a Brain: Sea Anemones

 The sea anemone is yet another animal that has a plant-like appearance.
 However, the sea anemone is very much alive and seeking food, which it uses its long tentacles to catch and eat.